BLavery/STM32F030F4P6-Arduino/README.md

 The intention of this project here has been to get something up and running ASAP on this board.
 The board has been available "out there" now for a while.
 There will doubtless be in due course more elegant solutions to its limitations than the "mini" libraries above.

-But on second thought:
+But on second thought ...
 If it offends you to use simple workarounds for this chip's limited resources, then spend another $1 and buy a bluepill.